 Remember that departmenal approva lis required for any faculty release time included in a proposal budget.

-Clerical or administrative salaries and wages are generally not allowable as a direct cost.
-To be included, such costs must be specifically justified in the proposal and in accordance with OMB Circular A-21 Exhibit C.
+Clerical or administrative salaries and wages should normally be treated as indirect costs.
+However, such costs are allowable as direct costs if the four criteria in the UG § 200.413(c) are satisfied.
+To be included, such costs must be specifically justified in the proposal and in accordance with the Office of Management and Budget (OMB) Uniform Guidance (the UG).

 Escalation Rates for Salaries and Wages